the-turing-way/the-turing-way/chapters/open_science.md

 ## Summary

 Open Science aims to transform science by making research more reproducible, transparent, re-usable, collaborative, accountable and closer to society.
-It is about the way research is carried out, disseminated, deployed and transformed by digital tools.
+It is about the way research is carried out and disseminated by digital tools.
 The OECD defines Open Science as:  “to make the primary outputs of publicly funded research results – publications and the research data – publicly accessible in digital format with no or minimal restriction”, but it is more than that.
 Open Science is frequently defined as an umbrella term that involves various movements aiming to remove the barriers for sharing any kind of output, resources, methods or tools, at any stage of the research process.

 Features of Open Science
-- Open Notebooks - an emerging practice, documenting and sharing the experimental process of trial and error;
+- Open Notebooks - an emerging practice, documenting and sharing the experimental process of trial and error
-- Open Data - managing research data in a way that optimises access, discoverability and sharing for use and re-use;
+- Open Data - managing research data in a way that optimises access, discoverability and sharing for re-use
-- Open Research Software - documenting research code and routines, and making them freely accessible and available for collaboration;
+- Open Research Software - documenting research code and routines, and making them freely accessible and available
-- Open Access - making all published outputs freely accessible for maximum use and impact.
+- Open Access - making all published outputs freely accessible for maximum use and impact

 In order to achieve this openness in science, each element of the research process should:
-- Be publicly available: it is difficult to use and benefit from knowledge hidden behind barriers such as passwords;
+- Be publicly available: it is difficult to use and benefit from knowledge hidden behind barriers such as passwords
-- Be re-usable: research outputs need to be licensed appropriately so that prospective users know clearly any limitations on re-use;
+- Be re-usable: research outputs need to be licensed appropriately so that prospective users know clearly any limitations on re-use
-- Be transparent and have appropriate metadata to provide clear statements of how research output was produced, and can be re-used.
+- Be transparent and have appropriate metadata to provide clear statements of how research output was produced and what it contains

 Material's used: [1.](https://www.fosteropenscience.eu/content/what-open-science-introduction), [2.](https://open-science-training-handbook.gitbook.io/book/introduction), [3.](https://www.fosteropenscience.eu/content/introduction-open-science-funders-introductory).